John Devitt, Chief Executive, Transparency International Ireland

 John founded TI Ireland in 2004 and has led TI Ireland’s whistleblowing research and support programme for the past ten years.
 He is author or researcher on numerous reports and guidance on the topic of whistleblower protection, ethics and anti-corruption standards, and has advised the Irish Government, United Nations, Council of Europe, and European Commission amongst others on whistleblowing legislation and procedures.
 An ethics and communications specialist by training, John holds a first-class MA in Ethics from Dublin City University, is a graduate of the University of Limerick and the Public Relations Institute of Ireland.

-Stephanie Casey, Integrity at Work Programme Manager
+Nadia Taylor, Integrity at Work Programme Manager

 Nadia manages the Integrity at Work (IAW) Programme together with Ida Nowers.
 Before coming to TI, Nadia spent a number of years working for non-profit organisations in London.
 She ran the learning and training programmes at community organising charity, Citizens UK and prior to that, she worked at a prison rehabilitation charity and a cultural education charity where she gained broad experience in operations, finance, fundraising and event management.
 Her interests lie in cultivating strong stakeholder relationships and organising meaningful and informative events.
 Nadia holds a BA (Hons) in Drama and Theatre studies from University College Cork as well as a Diploma in Event Management and a Certificate in Entrepreneurship.